sensepost/wiresocks/README.md

 docker-compose up -d
 ```

-You can view the logs from redsocks to check what is being proxied and errors with:
+You can view the logs from tun2socks to check what is being proxied and errors with:

 ```
 docker-compose logs wiresocks